Ensuring compliance with potable water testing regulations on ships: a complete guide

 Drinksafe™ from Martek Marine is guaranteed to be the easiest kit to use on the market, probably because it was developed using feedback from a survey of 8000 marine decision makers!
 The kit includes more tests than all other kits, is designed to last 18 MONTHS & meet all compliance requirements, including GUARANTEED compliance with MLC 2006.

 So, what you find in a DrinkSafe kit?
 Each kit includes; 500 DPD1 free chlorine tests with comparator disc; 500 DPD3 total chlorine tests with comparator disc; 500 pH tests with comparator disc; 250 high range chlorine (super-chlorination) tests with comparator disc; a colour comparator, test tubes, a tablet crusher & brush; 25 e-coli/coliforms tests with sterile containers; 40 bacterial plate tests with syringes; an incubator & UV lamp; goggles & disposable gloves; a test log-book, and a manual & training DVD which shows you how to take samples and do the tests.

 Depending on your Charterers requirement you can purchase the Drinksafe™ kit or the Drinksafe MAX™.
-The Drinksafe™ standard kit is fully compliant however for peace of mind and safety for crew Drinksafe MAX™ has the added benefit of copper, iron, enterococci and turbidity and we also have legionella as an add-on.
+The Drinksafe™ standard kit is fully compliant, however, for peace of mind and safety for crew Drinksafe MAX™ has the added benefit of copper, iron, enterococci and turbidity.
+We also have a legionella test add-on.